 Remortgaging is most commonly done by homeowners nearing the end of their lender's initial fixed-rate or reduced period.

 There are several reasons you should consider remortgaging and circumstances when you shouldn’t.

 If you’re looking into remortgaging, make sure your credit score is good as lenders will look into this as well as affordability before refinancing.

-We also recommend have your property valued before looking at your options.
+We also recommend having your property valued before looking at your options.

-You’ll also want to consider the costs involved in remortgaging and weigh these against the potential saving.
+You’ll also want to consider the costs involved in remortgaging and weigh these against the potential savings.

-If you’re thinking about remortgaging, don’t wait until the last minute — give yourself three to six months before your current agreement expires to think about your choices and shop around.
+If your are thinking about remortgaging, do not wait until the last minute — give yourself three to six months before your current agreement expires to think about your choices and shop around.

-A mortgage expert can assist you if you’re not sure if it’s right for you or when to do it.
+A mortgage expert can assist you if your are not sure if remortgaging is right for you or when to do it.